httprunner/httprunner/README.md

 - Inherit all powerful features of [`Requests`][Requests], just have fun to handle HTTP(S) in human way.
 - Define testcases in YAML or JSON format in concise and elegant manner.
 - Record and generate testcases with [`HAR`][HAR] support. see [`har2case`][har2case].
-- Supports `function`/`variable`/`extract`/`validate` mechanisms to create full test scenarios.
+- Supports `variables`/`extract`/`validate` mechanisms to create full test scenarios.
 - Supports perfect hook mechanism.
-- With `debugtalk.py` plugin, module functions can be auto-discovered in recursive upward directories.
+- With `debugtalk.py` plugin, very easy to implement complex logic in testcase.
 - Testcases can be run in diverse ways, with single testcase, multiple testcases, or entire project folder.
 - Test report is concise and clear, with detailed log records.
 - With reuse of [`Locust`][Locust], you can run performance test without extra work.